Michigan State vs. Butler: Odds, spread, over/under - November 17

 Michigan State vs. Butler Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at different sportsbooks.
+Check out the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite